jdavidm/learn-stata/materials/02-house-style.md

                         chown chmgmt mgmt* collat cert*
 ```

 Finally, each `.do` file should close with the same end matter.
+The code about saving the file is only required when the assignment tells you to save the data file.
+For most assignments, you can skip to the `*close log` line.

 ```stata
 **********************************************************************